This post compares all of the Amsterdam discount tourist cards available.

 This pass is very specifically targeted and perfect if you prefer to stay up until dawn, or even if you just want to make the most of your early evenings.

-Some other interesting perks of this card include €10 Uber ride and €10 Uber eats credit for first-time use of those services, a free make-up makeover, and late-night games.
+Some other interesting perks of this card include a €10 Uber ride and €10 Uber Eats credit for first-time use of those services, a free make-up makeover, and late-night games.

 Some Clubs and Experiences Include:

 - Air Amsterdam